michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0102.md

 - v: give an antique appearance to
 - v: shop for antiques
 ### Family
-antique: antiquate, antiqued, antiquely, antiques, antiquing, antiquity+;antiquate: antiquated, antiquates, antiquating;antiquity: antiquities
+- antique: antiquate, antiqued, antiquely, antiques, antiquing, antiquity+
+- antiquate: antiquated, antiquates, antiquating
+- antiquity: antiquities
 ### Examples
 - For many people, it’s less about general antiques and more about interest in one particular collection.
 - The antique maps of Connecticut’s largest city that previously adorned his office are back on the walls.